Claude Sonnet vs. Opus: Which Model for Which Task

 My current workflow

-No single model for everything.
-The principle still holds, Sonnet 4.6 now joins the stack:
+The principle still holds: no single model for everything.
+Sonnet 4.6 joins the stack like this:

 Sonnet 4.6 I use for: